serverless/blog/writers-guide.md

 ## Creating an Outline

 It’s helpful to organize your ideas in an outline before you start writing.
-Your outline will depend on what type of post you’re writing, but here are a few prompts you can follow to help you get started.
+Your outline will depend on what type of post you’re writing, but here are a few prompts you can follow to help you get started

 Note: These are just suggestions.
 Feel free to amend to fit your needs.